 Variations

-- Chocolate: Use hazelnuts and chia seeds instead of the nuts in the recipe.
+- Use hazelnuts and chia seeds instead of the nuts in the recipe.
 Add one tablespoon or two of cocoa powder for a deep chocolate taste.

 How to Make Classic Vegan Granola Bars